 Best for

-Homes that want one kettle for tea, coffee, and general cooking tasks.
+Households that want one kettle for tea, coffee, and everyday cooking tasks.

 Hamilton Beach 1.7 L Glass — Best budget